Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 Ruger Super Redhawk Toklat

-It just so happens to be much lighter and easier to carry than a standard Super Redhawk.
+It’s much lighter and easier to carry than a standard Super Redhawk, but packs nearly as much power as the fearsome .454 Casull.

-This big-but-short gun packs six rounds of .44 Magnum and will make short work of animals as big as aggressive brown bears.
+This big-but-short gun packs six rounds of this heavy-duty cartridge and will make short work of animals up to and including aggressive brown bears.

 Big sights and the ability to cock the hammer make it easy to be accurate with the gun.